Email tracking: Email marketing and tracking

 Email tracking services may also offer collations of tracked data, allowing users to analyze the statistics of their email performance.

 Privacy issues

-Email tracking is used by individuals including email marketers, spammers and phishers to verify that emails are actually read by recipients, that email addresses are valid, and that the content of emails has made it past spam filters.
+Email tracking is used by individuals and businesses including email marketers, help desks, spammers and phishers to verify that emails are actually read by recipients, that email addresses are valid, and that the content of emails has made it past spam filters.
 Such tracking can also reveal if emails get forwarded, but who emails get forwarded to are usually not noted.
 About 24.7% of all emails track their recipients, but no more than half of the users are aware of being tracked.
 When used maliciously, it can be used to collect confidential information about businesses and individuals and to create more effective phishing schemes.